Did we miss something on diversity?

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.

 The parents' guide to what's in this TV show.

-Parents Need to Know
+What Parents Need to Know

-Parents need to know that this intense medical drama with graphic situations (lots of blood and surgeries) and mature storylines isn't for young audiences.
+Parents need to know that ER is an intense medical drama with graphic situations (lots of blood and surgeries) and mature storylines that isn't for young audiences.
 Death, disease, and physical injuries are in every episode.
 Rape, neglect, physical abuse, spousal abuse, teen pregnancy, abortion, and incest have all been plots, sometimes involving young kids and teens; some patients have serious psychological ailments.
 The sexual relationships between doctors are often at the center of the drama.
 Parents will want to watch with their teens and be prepared for a follow-up conversation.
 If you allow your teens to watch, make sure they're comfortable seeing gross visuals of blood and surgeries.

-What's the story?
+What's the Story?

 ER is an Emmy-winning medical drama series based in the emergency room of a busy Chicago hospital.
 Created by Michael Crichton (Jurassic Park) and John Wells (The West Wing, Third Watch), the series centers on the medical professionals in the hospital.
 ER has turned out stars such as George Clooney, Julianna Margulies, and Noah Wyle; guest stars have included Sally Field, who received an Emmy for her role.

 This series is an excellent medical drama that has remained popular for good reason, but it's not appropriate for kids.
 With its emotionally wrenching scenes, images of graphic and bloody injuries, focus on death and disease, and heavy plots that range from domestic violence to abortion, ER is just too intense for tweens and many younger teens.